sanyal06/aws-labs-1/SAA-Lab02.md

 ## Lab 02 – Part 01 of 02

-Creating the database and App server.
+Creating the database server and connecting to it from application server.

 ### Activity 01 – Creating an RDS instance

 Navigate to the RDS service in management console.

 Click on Create database.
-Choose a database creation method: Standard Create.
+Choose a database creation method: Standard Create
 Engine options: MySQL
 Templates: Free tier

 Settings -

 - DB instance identifier: inventory-db
 - Master username: master
 - Master password: lab-password

 DB instance size -

 - DB instance class: db.t2.micro

 Storage -  leave the defaults.

 Availability & durability -

 - Multi-AZ deployment: Do not create a standby instance (Should be by default selected)

 Connectivity -

 - Virtual Private Cloud (VPC): My_VPC
 - Subnet group: my_dbsubnetgroup
 - Publicly accessible: No
 - VPC security groups: Choose existing VPC security groups.
 Add DBSG from the dropdown and remove the preselected default.
 - Availability zone: No preference

 Additional Configuration -

 - Initial database name: inventory